Putin says ready to discuss China's Ukraine plan at Xi talks

 The European defence and foreign ministers backed an initiative aimed at providing Ukraine with one million artillery shells in the next 12 months as well as replenishing EU stocks.

-Meanwhile the United States announced $350 million in new military aid to Ukraine, including ammunition for Himars rocket launchers.
+Meanwhile, the United States announced US$350 million in new military aid to Ukraine, including ammunition for Himars rocket launchers.

 Analysts say Xi's moves are unlikely to yield a cessation of hostilities, but his trip will be closely watched in Western capitals.